DexterLagan/invoicer/README.md

 1) **Double-click on Invoicer**.
 Browse for the client folder.
 Out comes a **new invoice**.
 2) **Run Invoicer** followed by the folder name **on the command line**.
 Out comes a **new invoice**.

-## What's next
+## Planned
 - currencies.
 Next version will support specifying one currency per client;
-- global totals and sales tax for filing.
+- global totals and sales tax for filing;
+- an invoice line composer?

 ## Acknowledgements